conda/conda/docs/source/using/envs.rst

 Use environment from file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a copy of another developer’s environment from their environment.yml file,
+Create a copy of another developer’s environment from their environment.yml file:
-move to the same directory as the environment.yml file, and create the new environment:

 .. code::